NikiforovAll/nikiforovall.github.io/_posts/2026-03-07-microsoft-agent-framework-workflows-mcp-a2a-agui.md

 tags: [dotnet, microsoft-agent-framework, agents, microsoft-extensions-ai, mcp]
 published: true
 shortinfo: "Chain agents into workflow graphs, turn them into MCP servers, wire up A2A discovery, and stream to frontends via AG-UI."
+description: "Chain agents into workflow graphs, turn them into MCP servers, wire up A2A discovery, and stream to frontends via AG-UI."
 fullview: false
 comments: true
 related: true